iafilatov/libfprint/README.md

 This driver went upstream.
 If you are about to clone and build this repo, better clone [the official libfprint repo](https://gitlab.freedesktop.org/libfprint/libfprint) instead.
 If your package manager ships libfprint >= 0.8.3, it's already there.
 Yay!

+**I'm not responding to issues and pull requests in this repo.
+Send them to [the official repo](https://gitlab.freedesktop.org/libfprint/libfprint).
+The code here is very old and I don't actively maintain it.**

 For help with this driver consider opening a ticket in the official repo or asking on the [mailing list](https://www.freedesktop.org/wiki/Software/fprint/Mailing_list/).
 I will keep this fork as a landing page for a while.